Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/👚 SCA (Static Code Analysis) & SAST/SCA (Static Code Analysis) & SAST.md

 - “No data race can occur.”
 - “Variable `x` is always non-negative.”

-To do this, unbounded analyses rely on **mathematical abstractions** (rather than explicit enumeration).
+To do this, unbounded analyses rely on **mathematical abstractions**, rather than explicit enumeration (both bounded and unbounded analysis make use of abstractions).
 For example:
 - **Abstract interpretation** uses _abstract domains_ (like intervals, polyhedra) to summarize infinite behaviors.
 - **Symbolic model checking** uses _induction_ or _fixpoint computation_ to reason about loops and recursion without unrolling them finitely.